-As sea level rise threatens coastal communities in Hawaii, state struggles to find solutions
+As sea level rises, state considers the perils and opportunities of ‘managed retreat’

 Accommodation involves adapting existing structures and systems to allow them to better withstand changing conditions, like elevating a structure to hold up to wave inundation.

-Protection efforts include both hard and soft solutions.
 An example of a hard method is the construction of a seawall, while a soft method is considered beach replenishment or installation of something similar to the sand burritos that have popped up across Oahu’s North Shore.

 Managed retreat is much more individualized approach that takes into consideration the coastline’s current conditions and existing hazards or impending threats.
-In some situations it could mean not only physically relocating existing buildings — like homes — or shifting the placement of infrastructure — like highways — but also creating new regulations that restrict future development of vulnerable areas.
+In some situations it could mean not only physically relocating existing buildings or shifting the placement of infrastructure, but also creating new regulations that restrict future development of vulnerable areas.

-Ultimately, what the Office of Planning Coastal Zone Management Program determined was that it is “currently not possible to develop a step-by-step plan to implement managed retreat for areas in Hawaii threatened by sea level rise and/or other coastal hazards given the various unknowns and competing priorities identified throughout the course of the assessment."
+Ultimately, what the Office of Planning Coastal Zone Management Program determined in its report was that it is “currently not possible to develop a step-by-step plan to implement managed retreat for areas in Hawaii threatened by sea level rise and/or other coastal hazards given the various unknowns and competing priorities identified throughout the course of the assessment."

 For example: protecting individual land owner rights versus access for the greater community.

 Experts and state officials say they will continue researching the best possible solutions to ensure the Hawaii’s most prized and truly priceless natural resources remain protected for future generations.